HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 {{ figure_markup(
   image="cdn-types-compression-mobile.png",
   caption="Distribution of compressions across CDNs (mobile).", description="Brotli usage is prevalent on Cloudflare and Google CDNs while Gzip remains the majority across Akamai, Amazon CloudFront, and Fastly.
 However, when compared to 2022 Brotli continues its broad trend towards more adoption with larger CDN providers.
 The outlier in our dataset was Facebook which had over 60% adoption of Zstandard.
-Facebook’s strategy has been to optimize content delivery using their own compression algorithm so this result is expected", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRaKSyCfdyk5Qva05DCIxB4NPUI6VZASRpDfEIV9QsihS0nuKSEzWGh569LoaOnTW5NgHKTufv8ydlL/pubchart?oid=168908770&format=interactive", sheets_gid="1455879080", sql_file="distribution_of_compression_types_by_cdn.sql" )
+Facebook's strategy has been to optimize content delivery using their own compression algorithm so this result is expected", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRaKSyCfdyk5Qva05DCIxB4NPUI6VZASRpDfEIV9QsihS0nuKSEzWGh569LoaOnTW5NgHKTufv8ydlL/pubchart?oid=168908770&format=interactive", sheets_gid="1455879080", sql_file="distribution_of_compression_types_by_cdn.sql" )
 }}

 Brotli usage is prevalent on Cloudflare and Google CDNs while Gzip remains the majority across Akamai, Amazon CloudFront, and Fastly.
 However, when compared to 2022 Brotli continues its broad trend towards more adoption with larger CDN providers.
 The outlier in our dataset was Facebook which had over 60% adoption of Zstandard.
-Facebook’s strategy has been to optimize content delivery using their own compression algorithm so this result is expected.
+Facebook's strategy has been to optimize content delivery using their own compression algorithm so this result is expected.

 ## TLS usage